po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/16-Stu_Deconstruct_Parameters/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-  * What are query strings and how are they used to create parameters for APIs?
+* What are query strings, and how are they used to create parameters for APIs?

 Use [Google](https://www.google.com) or another search engine to research this.